seanpm2001/SeansLifeArchive_Images_AdCap_Y2025/2025/05_May/24/README.md

 - My session was skipped today. - 2024, Saturday, December 7th to 2025, Saturday, February 22nd
 - On Capitalist Earth today, I did collection, and some upgrades for a while, before leaving for the Moon. - 2025, Saturday, March 1st
 - My session was skipped today. - 2025, Saturday, March 8th to 2025, Saturday, May 10th
+- On Capitalist Earth today, I did collection, and some upgrades for a while, before leaving for the Moon.
+An ad glitched the game out during this time. - 2025, Saturday, May 17th

 </details>

 - On Capitalist Earth today, I did collection, and some upgrades for a while, before leaving for the Moon.
-An ad glitched the game out during this time. - 2025, Saturday, May 17th
+I needed to do a reset on Earth, but I didn't have the time. - 2025, Saturday, May 24th

 </details>